Abbey National: Pre-merger: The Abbey Road Building Society

 The Abbey was founded in 1874 by members of the Free Church in Abbey Road and of the Abbey Road Church Benefit Society.
-The chosen name of the Society was the Abbey Road and St John’s Wood Mutual Benefit Building Society and it was launched in 1875.
-Three years later the Society registered under the Building Societies Act 1874 and the name was changed to the Abbey Road and St John’s Wood Permanent Building Society.
+The chosen name of the society was the Abbey Road and St John’s Wood Mutual Benefit Building Society and it was launched in 1875.
+Three years later the Society registered under the Building Societies Act 1874 (37 & 38 Vict. c.
+42) and the name was changed to the Abbey Road and St John’s Wood Permanent Building Society.
 In contrast to the high-profile public figures who founded the National, the start of Abbey Road was more modest.
 By 1888, the address was still at the schoolroom of the Abbey Road Church and the Secretary advised that he would be available on Friday evenings at his home.
 The early years saw rapid growth in members of the Society from 111 in that first year to over 1,000 in 1884, reaching 2,000 in 1881, 3,000 in 1901 and over 7,000 by the outbreak of WWI.
 A new office was eventually required in 1906.

 However, even after the War, the Abbey Road “was little known outside the borough of Paddington in which it was situated” The catalyst for change was the arrival of Sir Harold Bellman, later a commanding figure in the building society sector.
 He joined the board of management in 1918 and became Secretary of the Society in 1921.
 He overhauled every aspect of the operations, introduced improvements, advertised in the national press and opened branches outside the Society’s home area.
 By 1929, the number of members had exceeded 100,000 and these doubled in the following two years.
 It was in this inter-war period that Abbey overtook the National in size: in 1918, the National had £1.2m assets against Abbey Road’s £0.8m whereas in 1939 Abbey’s assets totalled £51m against the £36m of the National.

 In 1932, the society moved into new headquarters, Abbey House, at 219–229 Baker Street, London, which it occupied until 2002.
 The site was thought to include 221B Baker Street, the fictional home of Sherlock Holmes, and for many years Abbey employed a secretary charged with answering mail sent to Holmes at that address.